 During COVID-19 isolation, I had the opportunity to take my teaching international by serving as a guest lecturer for undergraduate students at the University of Abuja in Nigeria.
 Via Zoom, I gave lectures on “Microbial Growth and Reproduction” and “Microbial Metabolism.”
 You can view those lectures on YouTube, below.

 I am committed to improving my teaching skills and learning more about what constitutes effective teaching strategies.
-At Duke, I am enrolled in the Certificate in College Teaching program, through which I have taken courses in curriculum design and biology, and I am working towards teaching my own course at Duke in the future.
+At Duke, I am enrolled in the Certificate in College Teaching program, through which I have taken courses in curriculum design and biology.
 The draft syllabus for the course I am working on, “Microbes and Humans,” can be viewed below.
 The goal of this unique course is to provide a framework for students to understand what microbes are and how they function by placing them in the context of human life and culture.